crewAIInc/crewAI/README.md

 crew = Crew(
   agents=[researcher, writer],
   tasks=[task1, task2],
-  verbose=True, # Crew verbose more will let you know what tasks are being worked on process=Process.sequential # Sequential process will have tasks executed one after the other and the outcome of the previous one is passed as extra content into this next.
+  verbose=2, # Crew verbose more will let you know what tasks are being worked on, you can set it to 1 or 2 to different logging levels process=Process.sequential # Sequential process will have tasks executed one after the other and the outcome of the previous one is passed as extra content into this next.
 )